top1944/duckuments/docs/atoms_85_fall2017_projects/19_impicit-coord/30-final-project-report.md

 #### Velocity Control
 The following calculations are also illustrated in the picture.
-First, the actual distance between the two Duckiebots is subtracted from the desired distance d*. e_d = d* - d_Leader e_d holds information whether the distance to the leading Duckiebot is too large, too small or just right.
-From here, we calculate a velocity to adjust this distance to the desired one.
+First, the actual distance between the two Duckiebots is subtracted from the desired distance d*. <br />
+e_d = d* - d_Leader <br />
+e_d holds information whether the distance to the leading Duckiebot is too large, too small or just right.
+From here, we calculate a velocity to adjust this distance to the desired one. <br />
-Δv = K_D/T * e_d
+Δv = K_D/T * e_d <br />
 e_d/T is the velocity required to compensate the missing distance till the (presumed) next measurement.
 K_D is a design parameter.
-Δv is then added to the estimated velocity of the leader. e_v = Δv + v_Leader
+Δv is then added to the estimated velocity of the leader. <br />
+e_v = Δv + v_Leader <br />
 Δv adjusts the distance between the two Duckiebots and by adding it to v_Leader we ensure that the two vehicles drive with roughly the same velocity.
 The final velocity e_v is then again multiplied with a design parameter K_p.
-This helps to dampen the the rather noisy pose estimation of the leader. v_Duckiebot = K_p*e_v
+This helps to dampen the the rather noisy pose estimation of the leader. <br />
+v_Duckiebot = K_p*e_v <br />
 The resulting v_Duckiebot is then used as the input for the Duckiebot.

-Further Details
+#### Further Details
 Lastly, there are some precautions not shown in the picture: If the velocity v_Duckiebot is smaller or equals to 0, both the velocity and omega input of the Duckiebot are set to 0.
 It is undesirable, that the Duckiebots start to drive backwards, as they cannot follow the lanes or avoid obstacles that way.
-If omega is not set to 0, the Duckiebots start rotating on the spot which – besides looking bad – causes them to lose track of the fiducial tag of the Duckiebot in front of them which in turn causes them to collide.
+If omega is not set to 0, the Duckiebots start rotating on the spot which – besides looking bad – causes them to lose track of the fiducial tag of the Duckiebot in front of them which in turn causes them to collide. <br />
 Finally, if the distance d_Leader falls under a certain threshold, an emergency brake is performed.
 <div figure-id="fig:DemoMap" figure-caption="Controller">
      <img src="Controller.png" style='width: 10em'/>